 Gear Aid Seam Grip isn’t just a must-have for your camping needs, but it’s also quite a handy tool to have around the house as well.
 The compact dimensions of the tube, coupled with its capacity to work with various materials make this the best tent seam sealer in the market today.

-This is a urethane-based sealer that can be used to permanently seal rips in your camping gear and many household products.
+This is a water-based sealer that can be used to waterproof seams in your camping gear.
 Its flexible and waterproof formula allows it to hold tent seams together even in the face of extreme weather conditions.
-It’s available in a handy 1-ounce bottle.
+It’s available in a handy 2-ounce bottle.

-Its urethane-based formula works wonders on almost every material in your camping gear.
+Its water-based formula works wonders on almost every material in your camping gear.
 I used it on my Patagonia rainproof jacket, and it didn’t disappoint.
+The applicator certainly made it super-simple to apply.

 It is also extremely easy to use and is very competitively priced.
 This sealant has the potential to become your new most trusted travel companion.